hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/scenarios/login.md

 ### Variables:

-- `MODE = 'dev'`:  Indicates the current operation mode (presumably development).
+- ``:  Indicates the current operation mode (presumably development).
 This can be used for conditional behavior or logging.
 - `_d`, `_l`: Internal variables used within the `login` function, representing the WebDriver instance and locator dictionary retrieved from the `Supplier` object.